k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

   - Redeploy the Web Services to Fabric.
   - If the LU_NAME field is populated with an LU name, redeploy the LU name to Fabric.
 Else (if the LU_NAME field is empty), redeploy the TDM LU to Fabric.

-The following parameters can be set by the user who creates the task:
+The following parameters can be set by the task creator:

-- **sql** — mandatory parameter defining the Select query to run on the TDM DB and to get the task's entity list.
+- **sql** — mandatory parameter defining the SELECT query to run on the TDM DB and to get the task's entity list.
-- **sqlParams** — optional parameter to set parameters for the Select query.
+- **sqlParams** — optional parameter to set parameters for the SELECT query.
 You can set multiple parameters separated by a comma.

 The customLogicSql flow runs in a **direct call** mode.